Homer Nearing: Fiction and poetry

 Nearing is best known for his humorous Professor Cleanth Penn Ransom series published in The Magazine of Fantasy and Science Fiction in the early 1950s, with the protagonist being a surreal head of the mathematics department at Uh-Uh University.
 One of Nearing's Professor Ransom short stories "The Maladjusted Classroom" was reprinted in the 1954 edition of The Best from Fantasy and Science Fiction while "The Cerebrative Psittacoid" was reprinted in Best SF, edited by Edmund Crispin.
 His story "The Mathematical Voodoo," about a teacher struggling to teach math to students, was reprinted in Fantasia Mathematica, a 1958 anthology on mathematical topics compiled by Clifton Fadiman.
+A sequel featuring Professor Ransom entitled "The Hermeneutical Doughnut" was published in Fadiman's sequel anthology "The Mathematical Magpie".

 Seven of the Professor Ransom stories from F&SF were also reprinted alongside four new stories in The Sinister Researches of C.P.
 Ransom, released in 1954 by Doubleday.
 The collection functioned as a "consistently funny" fix-up novel about the attempts by a pair of professors to create a union between science and the arts by experimenting with different strange devices.
 The book was reprinted in paperback in 1969 by Curtis Books and rereleased in 2015 by Singularity&Co, with a new review in Amazing Stories calling the stories "delightfully whimsical."

 Nearing also published poetry in The New Yorker.